top of page

 Keeping Track of Your Homeschool Hours

-Know your state's rules:Â It's important to find out the specific homeschooling rules for your state.
+It is important to check the specific requirements for your state.
 You can usually find this information on your state's Department of Education website or by contacting your local school district.
-They can tell you exactly what you need to do to homeschool legally in your state.

 Keeping Records

-The subjects you teach, such as math, reading, and science
+• The subjects you teach, such as math, reading, and science.

-How to keep track:Â You can use a planner, a notebook, or a computer program to keep track of your homeschooling hours.
+How to keep track: You can use a planner, a notebook, or a computer program to keep track of your homeschooling hours.
 You can also use a simple calendar to mark off the days you homeschool.

-Following the rules:Â Keeping good records helps you make sure you are following your state's homeschooling laws.
-This is important to avoid any problems with the law.
+Keeping good records helps you make sure you are following your state's homeschooling laws.
+This is important to avoid legal problems.

 Tired of juggling binders and struggling to keep track of your child's homeschooling progress?